reedmcfadden/bandit/levels.md

 ### Level 7

 1. Ssh in as the new bandit user with the discovered password as usual.
 1. This challenge requires the use of a new command: 'grep'.
 Greg can quickly search for text within a file.
-Since the key is hidden in a large file like a needle in a haystack, but next to a known word, this is a great tool.
+Since the key is hidden in a large file like a needle in a haystack, but next to a known word, making this is a great tool.
 1. Command to find the key: `grep -i millionth ./data.txt | awk '{ print $2 }'`
     1. I grabbed the field I wanted by piping the output to awk.